-“Sexual Diversity and Divine Creation: A Tightrope Walk between Christianity and Science.”
-Zygon: Journal of Religion and Science 48: 35-59.
-(2012)
+“Towards a Theology of Sexual Diversity: A Tightrope Walk between Christianity and Science.”
+Zygon: Journal of Religion and Science 48 (2013): 35-59.

 (with James R. Brown) “Thought Experiments.”
-Stanford Encyclopedia of Philosophy.
-(2010ff.)
+In: Stanford Encyclopedia of Philosophy [2010ff.]

 Geordie McComb (Advisor, Department of Philosophy).
 “Thought Experiments, Literature, and Wittgenstein,” in progress.

-Adam Richter (Supervisor).
-“The Theology of John Wallis,” in progress.
+Dr. Adam Richter (Supervisor).
+“The Theology of John Wallis,” Conferred November 24, 2017.

 Dr. Paul Greenham (Supervisor).
 Title of Dissertation: “A Concord of Alchemy with Theology: Isaac Newton’s Hermeneutics of the Symbolic Texts of Chymistry and Biblical Prophecy,” Conferred July 22, 2015.